 Buy it from the Fablecroft Online Shop or Fablecroft stockists including Avid Reader, Education World, Fantastic Planet, Infinitas, Planet Books, Pulp Fiction, Slow Glass Books and Westbooks.

-Breaking the Ice - COSMOS #37, February 2011
+Breaking the Ice - COSMOS #37, February 2011, Ditmar AwardS, Best Short Story SHORTLIST

-Now with added LOCUS RECOMMENDED 2011!
+Now with added LOCUS RECOMMENDED 2011, and Honourably Mentioned in Dozois' Year's Best!

 Buy it from Australian newsagents and other retailers during Feb-March 2011